noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 Continuing with the same data set, let us conduct some case studies in the upcoming exercise.

 \exercise{
-1. What is the number of austrian, german and swiss survey participants.
+1. What is the number of Austrian, German and Swiss survey participants.
   1. Use `groupby`, `combine` and `nrow`.
   1. Use [`countmap`](https://juliastats.org/StatsBase.jl/stable/counts/#StatsBase.countmap) of the [`StatsBase.jl`](https://juliastats.org/StatsBase.jl/stable/) package.
 1. How does the median salary compare between full-time employments and independent contractors in Austria.
 Hint: `Statistics.jl` provides a `median` function.